 Extracranial vertebral angioplasty and/or stenting can be used in certain patients with recurrent symptoms of vertebrobasilar ischemia despite optimal medical treatment and a vertebral artery obstruction of 50 to 99%.

-Oral antiplatelet drugs are used to prevent subsequent noncardioembolic (atherothrombotic, lacunar, cryptogenic) strokes (secondary prevention).
+Oral antiplatelet medications are used to prevent subsequent noncardioembolic (atherothrombotic, lacunar, cryptogenic) strokes (secondary prevention).
 The following may be used:

 Aspirin 81 or 325 mg once a day

 The combination product aspirin 25 mg/extended-release dipyridamole 200 mg 2 times a day

 In patients taking warfarin, antiplatelet medications additively increase risk of bleeding and are thus usually avoided; however, aspirin is occasionally used simultaneously with warfarin in certain high-risk patients.
 Clopidogrel is indicated for patients who are allergic to aspirin.
 If ischemic stroke recurs or if a coronary artery stent becomes blocked while patients are taking clopidogrel, clinicians should suspect impaired metabolism of clopidogrel (ineffective conversion of clopidogrel to its active form because cytochrome P-450 2C19 [CYP2C19] activity is reduced); a test to determine CYP2C19 status (eg, genetic testing for CYP450 polymorphisms) is recommended.
 If impaired metabolism is confirmed, aspirin or combination aspirin and ticagrelor is a reasonable alternative.